MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

               8  1999  8379.928  8205.456985
               9  2000  7393.633  7336.286190

+.. admonition:: highlight

     Although extremely fast (only 51 evaluations), L-BFGS-B performed worse than Powell and Nelder–Mead due to the non-smooth nature of the parameters used in this tutorial.

 .. code-block:: python